czczc/wire-cell-tutorial/appendix/vuepress.md

 vuepress dev
 ```

 Now start editing the markdown files, and you should see changes at `http://localhost:8080/` .
-Once everything looks fine, you should commit the changes to GitHub and wait for Travis-CI to rebuid the site.
+Once everything looks fine, you should commit the changes to GitHub and wait for Travis-CI to rebuild the site.

 <!-- ::: tip
 With permission you can build and deploy the pages yourself using the [deploy.sh](https://github.com/czczc/wire-cell-tutorial/blob/master/deploy.sh) script.